 ‘Outliers’ by Malcolm Gladwell.
 It really drove home to me the importance of grasping opportunities when they are presented to you.

-- What’s your favorite sport to business lesson or story?
+6. What’s your favourite sport to business lesson or story?

 Probably Dave Brailsford and marginal gains.
 A 1% improvement in everything you do will collectively create significant improvement.
 I think this is true no matter what context you apply it to.